juicetinliu/Interactive-Lab-Hub/Lab 5/README.md

 **Think about someone using the system.
 Describe how you think this will work.**
 1. Are they aware of the uncertainties in the system?

-They would not be; if a system like this were implemented, people would likely expect it to work flawlessly.
+They would not be; if a system like this were implemented in a product like Zoom, people would likely expect it to work flawlessly.

 2. How bad would they be impacted by a miss classification?

-For the individual using the system, a miss classification would not impact him/her much unless answering had consequences - group forming, graded quiz, etc. For the class as a whole, lots of miss-classifications could greatly impact the overall yes/no score for the entire class' results.
+For the individual using the system, a miss classification would not impact him/her much unless answering a question had consequences - group forming, graded quiz, etc. For the class as a whole, a lot of miss-classifications could greatly impact the overall yes/no score for the entire class' results.

 3. How could change your interactive system to address this?